Best Memory Foam Mattresses for Kids: Reviews and Buyer’s Guide

 What type of mattress is best for a child?

 Children’s mattress needs are similar to those of an adult.
 They need a firmness that keeps the spine aligned and prevents pain at pressure points.
 Children may have a lower body weight than adults until late into their teen years.
-If that’s the case, they may need a softer mattress than you do to prevent too much pressure at the shoulders, hips, or lower back.
+If that’s the case, they may need a soft mattress to prevent too much pressure at the shoulders, hips, or lower back.

 No matter what type of mattress you buy, look for a model with a washable cover.
 Accidents happen whether it’s body fluids or sneaking food into bed, you’ll probably need to clean your kid’s mattress more often than you’d like.
 A durable, washable mattress cover gives you some options if leaks make it through the mattress protector.